-His Holiness Dr. Sri Ganapathy Sachchidananda Swamiji, the Founder of Avadhoota Datta Peetham, Mysore, India, is recognized far and wide for his extraordinary vision and compassionate heart.
+Sage and seer, His Holiness Dr. Sri Ganapathy Sachchidananda Swamiji, the Founder of Avadhoota Datta Peetham, Mysore, India, is recognised far and wide for his extraordinary vision and compassionate heart.

-Sri Swamiji has established Shuka Vana (Parrot Park), an aviary in the serene premises of Sri Ganapathy Sachchidananda Ashrama.
-This park has numerous rare and colourful species of Parrots.
+Sri Swamiji has established Shuka Vana (Parrot Park), a rehabilitation centre for birds in the serene premises of Sri Ganapathy Sachchidananda Ashrama.
+This park has numerous rare and colourful species of Parrots from the world over.

 Sri Swamiji says “When we see the smile of another individual we respond with a smile, recognizing and acknowledging the sameness of species, even if we do not share the same language, culture, or ethnicity.
 But we do not do the same with animals, birds, reptiles, or insects.